SrVieira/SrVieira/README.md

 ### Hey Folks!

-I'm a Front-End Developer, I'm passionate about IT since 2014 and currently I'm React/React Native Developer at [Totvs](https://www.totvs.com/).
+I'm a Front-End Developer, I'm passionate about IT since 2014 and currently I'm working with React/React Native.

 Know more about me.
 Follow me